ahilmathew/sample-infra-tf/README.md

 * A AWS private key(*.pem) downloaded.

 ### Deploy Steps
+* Run `terraform -v` to make sure that terraform is installed.

-* From the project root directory run `terraform apply`.
+* From the project root directory run `terraform init` to initializing provider plugins.
+* Now run `terraform apply`.
 This start the deploy and should ask you to input the required variables.
     * You can provide the values according to the prompts or provide variables on command line or create a file with `.tfvars` extension.
 [Offical Guide](https://www.terraform.io/docs/configuration/variables.html#variables-on-the-command-line)
     ``` bash
     $ terraform apply -var-file secrets.tfvars # OR